ratschlab/ratschlab-common/README.rst

   * simple indexing for looking up in which chunk to find data belonging e.g. to a patient

 * bigmatrix: support for creating and reading large matrices stored in HDF5 having additional metadata on the axes in form of data frames.
+* small wrappers for spark and dask (still under construction)
+* Tool to dump database tables into parquet files (`export_db_to_files`).
+Large tables can be partitioned on a key and dumped into separate file chunks.
+This allows for further processing to be easily done in parallel.